List of monarchs of Vietnam: Chúa

 Chúa (主), meaning prince, governor, lord, or warlord, was a title that was applied to the Trịnh lords and Nguyễn lords.

 Phật

-Buddhism exerted influence on a number of Vietnamese royal titles, such as when the late 12th-century devout Buddhist king Lý Cao Tông (r.
+Buddhism exerted influence on a number of Vietnamese royal titles, such as when the late 12th-century devout Buddhist emperor Lý Cao Tông (r.
 1176–1210) demanded his courtiers to refer him as phật (Buddha).
 His great-grandfather and predecessor Lý Nhân Tông (r.
 1072–1127), a great patronizer of the Buddhist sangha, in his stelae inscription erected in 1121, compared himself and his accomplishments with ancient rulers of the Indian subcontinent near the time of Gautama Buddha, particularly king Udayana and emperor Aśoka.

 Cham titles

 Cham rulers of the former kingdom of Champa in present-day Central and Southern Vietnam used many titles, mostly derived from Hindu Sanskrit titles.
 There were prefix titles, among them, Jaya and Śrī, which Śrī (His glorious, His Majesty) was used more commonly before each ruler's name, and sometimes Śrī and Jaya were combined into Śrī Jaya[monarch name].
 Royal titles were used to indicate the power and prestige of rulers: raja-di-raja (king of kings), maharajadhiraja (great king of kings), arddharaja (vice king/junior king).
 After the fall of Vijaya Champa and the Simhavarmanid dynasty in 1471, all Sanskrit titles disappeared from Cham records, due to southern Panduranga rulers styled themselves as Po (native Cham title, which also means "King, His Majesty, Her Majesty"), and Islam gradually replaced Hinduism in post-1471 Champa.